MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-tutorial.md

 ## Configure the workload local manifest and acquire a token for your application (frontend)
 > [!NOTE]
-> This step is only applicable for the devmode secnario.
+> This step is only applicable to the devmode scenario.

 After configuring your application, add the following configurations to the `devAADAppConfig` section of the `Frontend/.env.dev` configuration file located in the [repository](https://go.microsoft.com/fwlink/?linkid=2272254):